desech/studio-react/README.md

     - `{users.length > 0 && users.map(user => <li>...</li>)}`
   - `reactForIf` with `users :: user :: user.id > 0` will export this react code:
     - `{users.map(user => user.id > 0 && <li>...</li>}`
-  - You can only have one of these poperties at one time.
+  - You can only have one of these properties at one time.
 You can't have both `reactIf` and `reactFor` for example.
 Instead use `reactIfFor` or `reactForIf`
   - As you have noticed the split string between these values is a ` :: ` - double colon with spaces in between.

 ### Tips